Fraud Blocker

 Yes.
 Sheds over a basic size must comply with the National Construction Code and be engineer-certified for your wind region and soil conditions.

 It will if it’s designed for your location.
-Quality sheds are engineered for local wind ratings — and cyclone-rated if you’re in a high-risk zone.
-Always ask for wind region certification.
+Our sheds are engineered to local wind ratings — which matters in exposed Fleurieu spots from Victor Harbor to Cape Jervis — and cyclone-rated designs apply in high-risk zones.
+Read why design wind speed matters.

-Yes — we prepare and lodge everything needed for planning and building consent.
-This includes engineering, site plans, supporting documents and any additional council requirements for your specific block.
+Yes — we prepare and lodge everything needed for planning and building consent, including engineering, site plans, supporting documents and any additional council requirements for your block.

 Only if your council requires public notification — usually for sheds near boundaries or over certain heights.
 If it’s needed, we’ll let you know and handle the process for you.